 Do volunteers stay with the rider during appointments?

 Volunteer drivers may wait in the lobby during your scheduled appointment and bring you home afterwards or volunteers may drop you off at the destination and return to pick you up at a scheduled time.

-If you know your appointment is longer than an hour, please let the coordinator know and driver assignments will be made accordingly.
+If you know your appointment is longer than an hour, please let the Catch-a-Ride staff know and driver assignments will be made accordingly.

 What are rider requirements?

 - CaR riders must be a Johnson County resident in good standing.

 - CaR riders must be 18 years or older.
 CaR does not transport children.